 Course Code: met

-Continue to progress through the prefixes and suffixes commonly used in medical terminology by identifying the common medical prefixes and suffixes that begin with the letters I through Z.
+In this lesson, you'll continue to progress through the prefixes and suffixes commonly used in medical terminology.
+Your objective here will be to identify the common medical prefixes and suffixes that begin with the letters I through O.

 Douglas Best is a trainer for Humana Military.
 He began working as a field medical instructor in the US Army in 1980.
 He has worked as a nurse in such areas as pediatrics, the emergency room, and the adult cardiac, surgical, newborn, and medical intensive care units.
 He is also a curriculum specialist and has developed workforce training programs including Medical Specialty Training for Displaced Workers, Certified Nursing Assistant in Spanish, and Medical Transcription for the University of Texas at Brownsville.